 It’s important to communicate with your customers before, during and after this change.
 If your branding is changing, it’s a great opportunity to engage with them to explain why and what the meaning of the change is.

-Usually are brand has a story to tell and the value proposition of the company and why it cares so much about helping its customers comes right to the fore.
+Usually a brand has a story to tell and the value proposition of the company and why it cares so much about helping its customers comes right to the fore.
 What better moment to emphasize this important message to your customers?

 It’s also important that they don’t get a sense of ‘shock’ when they visit your website or blog.
 They should be aware (even at the back of their mind) that a change is coming and you can manage this well by dripping some of the new brand assets through in advance.
 Sharing a sneak peak of a new logo can be helpful.
 Sending some emails to inform of the new logo and color scheme can also be a good idea.